MJoergen/ym2151_old/README.md

 * nexys4ddr : Contains board specific files to build the Example Design for the Nexys 4 DDR board from Digilent.
 * sim : Contains testbench and other files used during simulation.

-## User guide

-The YM2151 has eight parallel sound channels and each sound channel consists of the following
-* A key note selector.
-This selects the base frequency (pitch) to be played.
-* A waveform generator.
-This selects the timbre of the note.
-* An envelope generator.
-This selects the amplitude modulation of the note.

-Outside this, the YM2151 has a dedicated noise generator as well as a vibraro generator.

-## The key note selector.